2X MATCH: 2X MATCH: There's still time to make your year-end gift and DOUBLE your impact on lifesaving research.

 Triple-negative breast cancer

-• Dr. Jenny Chang is testing new TNBC treatments they developed in clinical trials that will move them closer to FDA approval—thereby expanding the arsenal of tools to treat this form.
+• Dr. Jenny Chang and her team developed and are now testing new TNBC treatments they developed in clinical trials to move them closer to FDA approval—thereby expanding the arsenal of tools to treat this aggressive form of the disease.

 • Dr. Ian Krop and his colleagues are testing a newer antibody drug conjugate, datopotamab deruxtecan, to treat patients with TNBC who are not candidates for immunotherapy.

-• Through the the Young Women’s Breast Cancer Study (YWS) and the Young, Empowered and Strong (YES) study, Dr. Partridge is focused on developing and testing interventions to improve care and outcomes, and understanding the biological underpinnings of breast cancer in younger women.
+• Through the the Young Women’s Breast Cancer Study (YWS) and the Young, Empowered and Strong (YES) study, Dr. Partridge is focused on developing and testing interventions to improve care, outcomes, and our understanding of the biology of breast cancer in younger women.

 • Dr. Sherene Loi is analyzing tumor samples in premenopausal women with breast cancer from the Suppression of Ovarian Function Trial (SOFT), which has shown that adding ovarian function suppression to chemotherapy and endocrine therapy after surgery was beneficial in women under 40.